 Start simple.
 Create space between you and the devices.
 As an example, no devices at the dinner table.
 Leave them in a basket on a far-away surface.
-This will prevent you from looking at them and to engage your dinner partner(s), building community.
+This will prevent you from looking at them and engaging your dinner partner(s), building community.
 Prior to bed, avoid screen time.
 Again, place your phone outside your reach, such as away from the room you sleep in.
-If you need your phone next to you in bed (like when I am on call for emergencies), just place it face down or don’t look at prior to or while you are in bed.
+If you need your phone next to you in bed (like when I am on call for emergencies), just place it face down or don’t look at it prior to or while you are in bed.

 You may also want to avoid dual device interactions.
 Meaning, you are watching that new streaming program and on your phone at the same time.
 In this case, are you really interested in that show if you are also on your phone looking at social media??
 If you are dual devicing, place your phone down and away from you.
 You may also want to stop watching that show, because you aren’t paying attention.
 Shut the TV show off, put something else on, read a book or do something else.